tasosalvas/spdiu/doc/installation.md

 [
 | Shattered Pixel Dungeon Invoke Utility.
 |  [...]
-| 'inv -l' for a list of tasks.
+| 'siu -l' for a list of tasks.
-| 'inv -h [task name]' for a task's full docstring.
+| 'siu -h [task name]' for a task's full docstring.
-| 'inv info -c' to display active SpdIU configuration.
+| 'siu info -c' to display active SpdIU configuration.
 ]
 ```